 Of these, spring is often the very best.
 This is because it's the time of year that all of the previous year's TVs tend to be sold with huge reductions so that space can be made for the new models that were announced in the January.
 Generally speaking, TV improvements are fairly incremental from one year to the next and you can usually save yourself hundreds, if not thousands, by opting for last year's model.
 A word of warning, though: these are end-of-line models we're talking about so when they're gone, they're gone.
 Wait too long for the very lowest price and you could end up missing out entirely.

 If you don't want to wait until spring, there are three big sales events to mark in your calendar: Amazon Prime Day, Black Friday and Cyber Monday.
-The 2022 editions of these events have now been and gone, but you can bet your bottom dollar they'll be back and bigger than ever in 2023.
-Amazon Prime Day tends to move around, but Black Friday and Cyber Monday always take place, respectively, on the first Friday and Monday after Thanksgiving in the US.
+The 2022 editions of these events have now been and gone, but Amazon Prime Day 2023 is running now from the 11th July through the 12th July.
+Black Friday and Cyber Monday always take place, respectively, on the first Friday and Monday after Thanksgiving in the US.
 That means that next year Black Friday should take place on Friday 24th November, and Cyber Monday on Monday 27th November.
 While these sales events don't necessarily guarantee the very lowest prices you will see all year, you can be pretty sure of getting a deal that's at least good, and quite possibly great.

 While slightly less obvious, big sporting events often really do generate big deals on new TVs.
 Think Wimbledon, the Olympics and of course football tournaments such as the World Cup, Euros and the FA Cup Final.
-This year's Wimbledon has already taken place but, for the first time, the World Cup takes place in the winter, so look out for it starting on 21st November – that's Black Friday week, so expect deals aplenty.
+We're in the midst of Wimbledon at the time of writing has already taken place but, the FIFA Women's World Cup takes Kicks off on July 20th, and the cricket World Cup runs from the 5th October to the 19th November.

 - Check out our pick of the best LG OLED TVs